You are here

 The answer is a complicated one.
 That's because a broad spectrum of people take FertilAid.
 Women with irregular cycles.
 Women with regular cycles.
 Women with PCOS.
 Women with endometriosis.
 Couples considering IVF.
 Couples who've tried IVF without success.
 Men with a low sperm count.
 Men with poor sperm motility.
 Men with sperm morphology issues.
 Men with no known sperm issues at all trying to help optimize their reproductive health.
 Women just beginning to try to conceive trying to help improve their reproductive health and ensure proper nutrition.
 Couples trying to conceive later in life.
 Women trying to conceive after a tubal ligation reversal.
 In short, all types of people, in all sorts of different situations, take FertilAid.

-Not all people who take FertilAid get pregnant.
+It's important to note that not all people who take FertilAid get pregnant.
 There are those who take FertilAid faithfully, exactly as directed, who do not achieve pregnancy.
 These people may require prescription assistance in the form of fertility drugs, or even IVF, to help them conceive.

 But there are countless other people who take FertilAid and do successfully achieve pregnancy - some in dramatic fashion after trying unsuccessfully for extended periods of time.
 To be certain, the feedback we've received from FertilAid users over the years has been overwhelmingly positive.